-Each Easter weekend, the ASPCA's Animal Poison Control Center gets calls for many of the same types of intoxications.
-Here are five particularly prevalent Easter problems you can share with clients and via social media – and click here for a free, downloadable poster!
+Each Easter weekend, the ASPCA's Animal Poison Control Center (APCC) gets calls for many of the same types of intoxications.
+Here are five particularly prevalent Easter problems you can share with clients and via social media—and get your free, downloadable poster!

-Easter is typically the APCC's top day for chocolate intoxication calls, topping Christmas, Valentine's Day and even Halloween!
+Easter is typically the APCC's top day for chocolate intoxication calls, topping Christmas, Valentine's Day, and even Halloween!
 Why?
-Pets find Easter candy hidden around the house or the yard, or get into unattended Easter baskets.
-Make sure that all candy is out of reach of pets at all times when it will be unsupervised.
+Pets find Easter candy hidden around the house or the yard or get into unattended Easter baskets.
+Make sure that all candy is out of reach of pets at all times when they will be unsupervised.

-True lilies (with the Latin name starting with Lilium) or daylilies (Hemerocallis) are a concern for acute kidney failure in cats.
-All homes with cats should be very careful with Easter lilies (Lilium longiflorum).
-We would discourage them from even entering houses with cats, but if they must be there, make sure cats can't access any part of the plant, including falling leaves, the pollen or the water flowers were stored in; all can all cause life-threatening signs in cats.
+True lilies (with the Latin name starting with Lilium) or daylilies (Hemerocallis) are a concern for acute kidney injury in cats.
+We discourage cat owners from keeping Easter lilies (Lilium longiflorum) in their homes.
+If you must have them in your home, make sure cats can't access any part of the plant, including leaves (on the plant or loose), pollen, or the water flowers were stored in—all can be life-threatening.

 3. Easter Grass

-The plastic grass that is found in Easter baskets is appealing to pets but can cause a life-threatening gastrointestinal obstruction that may require surgery to resolve.
+The plastic grass found in Easter baskets is appealing to pets but can cause a life-threatening gastrointestinal obstruction that may require surgery to resolve.

 4. Table Food

-Onions, garlic, macadamia nuts, grapes, and raisins are common toxic foods that pets ingest.
+Onions, garlic, macadamia nuts, grapes, raisins, and xylitol-containing foods are common toxins that pets ingest.
 However, many foods that aren't toxic may cause stomach upset that could lead to pancreatitis.

 Poison Prevention Video

 This video, featuring the APCC's own toxicologist Dr. Tina Wismer, shows how pet owners can put together a safety prevention pack at home.
-Share it on your Facebook page and let your clients know about it!
+Share it on your social media channels and let your clients know about it!